phpmyadmin/phpmyadmin/docs/config.rst

         This setting was not available in phpMyAdmin 4.6.0 - 4.6.4.

-    Sets here the complete :term:`URL` (with full path) to your phpMyAdmin installation's directory.
+    Sets the complete :term:`URL` (with full path) to your phpMyAdmin installation's directory.
 E.g.
     ``https://www.example.net/path_to_your_phpMyAdmin_directory/``.
 Note also
     that the :term:`URL` on most of web servers are case sensitive (even on Windows).
 Don’t forget the trailing slash at the end.

-    Starting with version 2.3.0, it is advisable to try leaving this blank.
+    It is recommended to try leaving this blank.
 In most cases phpMyAdmin automatically detects the proper setting.
-Users of port forwarding or complex reverse proxy setup might need to set this.
+Users of port forwarding or complex reverse proxy setups might need to set this.

     A good test is to browse a table, edit a row and save it.
 There should be an error message if phpMyAdmin is having trouble auto–detecting the correct